 “I’m a thousand miles away from home just waitin’ for a train.” –Jimmie Rodgers, “Waitin’ for a train,” 1928

 Until it was replaced by the interstate highway system, the railroad was the predominant mode of transportation in the nation for more than a century.
-For small towns and communities, the train station served as a link with the outside world and even deeper as a place of transition.
-From these stations, children began the transition to adulthood, leaving a provincial life behind to pursue opportunities in the larger world.
+For small towns and communities, the train station served as a link with the outside world and, even deeper, as a place of transition.
+From these stations, children began the transition to adulthood, leaving behind provincial life to pursue opportunities in the larger world.
 All who left would be changed; some for the better, some for the worse and some would never return.

 Still, others would transition from life to death at the very beginning of their journeys: they would find death awaiting them at the train station.

-Straddling the state line between Tennessee and Virginia, Bristol’s State Street sits directly on that line with the street’s north side in Virginia and its south side in Tennessee.
-Originally part of a large plantation, the land now occupied by the town was developed once the owner was notified that two railroads would be meeting at that spot.
+Bristol’s State Street straddles the state line between Tennessee and Virginia, with the street’s north side in Virginia and its south side in Tennessee.
+Originally part of a large plantation, the land now occupied by the town was developed once the owner was notified that two railroads would be converging at that spot.
 Joseph R. Anderson—son-in-law to the plantation’s owner—erected a home and business house just south of what is now State Street, directly across the street for what would become the site for the town’s train station.

-While no longer the scene of dramatic transitions with arrivals and departures, there remain some lingering spirits from those who made dramatic transitions at this spot.
+While no longer the scene of arrivals and departures, there remain some lingering spirits from those who made dramatic transitions at this spot.

 On the platform of the previous depot, a young lady, Emma Tompkins, stood with her travel bag on the morning of May 5, 1887.
-Her good-for-nothing husband, known as “Big Will,” stood near cajoling her to stay.
+Her good-for-nothing husband, “Big Will,” cajoled her to stay.
 Emma had spent the previous night, like many nights, alone while her husband caroused among the town’s saloons and brothels.
 In despair, Emma had finally decided to leave her husband and join her sister in Radford, Virginia.

 One ghost hunting organization somehow determined that some 68 spirits haunt the building.
 Besides Emma’s wailing spirit, the spirit of a man by the name of Joseph Chalmers King has been known to appear in the building.
-Dressed in black pants, a white shirt, bowtie and derby hat, the spirit, according to legend, is still waiting on his lost lady-love to arrive.
+Dressed in black pants, a white shirt, bowtie, and derby hat, the spirit is apparently still waiting on his lost lady-love to arrive.
 King’s spirit was known to appear when southwestern trains would pull into the depot.
 His last known appearance was in 1969, when the last southwestern train pulled in.

-The paranormal group, HAUNT Paranormal (Hunting and Understanding National Terrors), investigated the building in 2010, an investigation documented by a reporter from the Bristol Herald Courier.
+The paranormal group, HAUNT Paranormal (Hunting and Understanding National Terrors), investigated the building in 2010, which was documented by a reporter from the Bristol Herald Courier.
 Apparently, the group captured an EVP of a scream, perhaps the same scream that escaped the throat of Emma Tompkins before her neck was severed by the train’s iron wheels.

-A 2011 investigation of the train station by Appalachian Truth Seekers was featured on an episode in season four of My Ghost Story: Caught on Camera.
-The episode concentrates on a few pieces of evidence captured during the investigation.
-While a few unintelligible EVPs were captured, the most compelling piece of evidence is a video that was captured mostly by accident.
+A 2011 investigation by Appalachian Truth Seekers was featured on an episode in season four of My Ghost Story: Caught on Camera.
+The episode concentrates on a few pieces of evidence by that group.
+The most compelling piece of evidence is a video that was captured by accident.
 One of the investigators was testing out a video camera in what appears to be one of the station’s main halls.
 In the few seconds of video, a dark figure moves past an upstairs doorway.
 At the time, none of the investigators or station staff were upstairs.

 While investigating the station’s basement, a female investigator was shoved by something that she claims rushed her.
-After she became angry and told the spirit to stop, an EVP was captured that argues that “I did not do it.
+After she became angry and told the spirit to stop, an EVP was captured proclaiming that “I did not do it.
 Not here, not me.”